This article was originally published in May 2023, and was most recently updated in May 2026

 Soup Du Jour – Rock City Escape

-Next up on our itinerary was “Soup Du Jour”.
 I approached this escape room with a very uneasy feeling in my stomach.
-I’m not a fan of scary or horror games and this one certainly verges on the side of “creepy”.
+At the time of playing, I wasn’t the biggest fan of scary or horror games and this one certainly verges on the side of “creepy”.

 We approached the unusual building (a hidden door tucked away in something that looks a lot like an actual monastery), and were greeted by our stern Games Master who boldly barked “you’re late”, before giving us a nun outfit each and ushering us into the Monasterie Restaurant to help set up for the day.
 But something peculiar is afoot at this restaurant Nuns have been going missing.
 As we explored the physical space, we couldn’t help but shake the feeling that we might be next on the menu.